HoanBX75/P7/test/Readme.txt

        copy ./test/MongoDB_dump_images   ./backend/images

 ================================================================================
 3/ Use the Post site
 =================================================================================

+A/ Start backend, frontend servers

-A/ Connect to the site  http://localhost:4200
+B/ Connect to the site  http://localhost:4200

-B/ You can then Login
+C/  You can  Login
   with the Admin user
              Email=admin@gmail.com  / Password=admin
   or with the users